 Recent events show us how well this is working out for women.
 The Supreme Court hearings for Justice nominee Brett Kavanaugh brought to light a travesty for women, the Constitution and the rule of law in America.

 Kavanaugh demonstrated this male elitism by refusing to shake the hand of Fred Guttenberg.
-Guttenbergh is the father of slain teenager Jamie who was gunned down in the Parkland High School shooting in Florida earlier this year.
+Guttenberg is the father of slain teenager Jamie who was gunned down in the Parkland High School shooting in Florida earlier this year.
 Kavanaugh held no regard for this grieving parent.
-The newest Justice is a pro NRA judge.
+The newest Justice is a pro-NRA judge.
 This alone should have been grounds to vote against his confirmation.

 More importantly, a woman wouldn’t have been considered for the seat, much less received such deferential treatment.

 The Anita Hill controversy comes to mind.
 In 1991, Hill accused then-nominee Clarence Thomas of “sexual harassment in the workplace.”
 As we know, Justice Thomas was confirmed.

 During Kavanaugh’s confirmation, Dr. Christine Blasey-Ford accused the nominee of sexual assault and attempted rape.

 In the end, Dr. Ford was publicly revictimized.
 While labeling her a liar, committee member sought to present themselves as sensitive to her suffering.
 The White House orchestrated a sham of an investigation.
 It was a thinly-veiled attempt to appease the voters so that the Committee could claim that due diligence had been performed.
 The FBI was instructed to ignore possible corroborating evidence, and potential witnesses were not called.
 Dr. Ford nor the nominee were not interviewed despite allegations that both parties had lied under oath.

 This undermined the integrity of the process.
 As a result, Americans now doubt our political institutions.